Multitenancy

 Maintenance of the schema.rb file

 In order to avoid it, we recommend checking the integrity of the db/schema.rb file in your continuous integration system.
-If you're doing continuous intergration using GitHub Actions, you can use the workflow already included in Consul Democracy.
-Pull requests adding this check on GitLab CI or other continuous intergration environments are welcome.
+If you're doing continuous integration using GitHub Actions, you can use the workflow already included in Consul Democracy.
+Pull requests adding this check on GitLab CI or other continuous integration environments are welcome.

 Using custom styles for a tenant with CSS